 Kartchner Caverns State Park – This amazing limestone cave was discovered in 1974 but was kept a secret from anyone until 1978, and it became a state park in 1988.
 This is a living cave, meaning it is still growing!
 There is a lot of conservation and education being done in order to preserve this incredible underground habitat.
 Located about 55 miles outside of Tucson, it is just a short drive to a spectacular natural wonder.
 Amazing stalactites and stalagmites (don’t ask me which is which), grow up from the floor and down from the ceiling.
 The tour is about 1.5 hours and afterward you can visit the Discovery Center to learn everything there is to know about limestone caves.
 You can even camp there, as there is a campground, hiking trails and a hummingbird garden.
 Who doesn’t love to see those little aerial acrobatics do their thing.
 Click here to visit the Kartchner Caverns State Park website for more information.

 Tucson’s Old Barrio Neighborhoods – The cities first neighborhoods (or barrios), date back as far as the 1860s.
 These barrios are predominantly located in central Tucson, and make for a fun walking tour.
 Structure styles include: Sonoran Row Houses, Mission Revival, bungalow style and American Territorial Adobes.
 One of the striking features of these styles are the long rows of buildings that are not set back from the street, creating a striking visual line of continuous housing.
 Barrio Viejo is Tucson’s 2nd oldest neighborhood and there you will find the El Tiradito, or wishing shrine, with its own unique history.
 Tucson’s oldest neighborhood is the El Presidio neighborhood, which has its own appeal as being the location of the Tucson Museum of Art and many lovely restaurants and shops.
-For more information about some of Tucson’s oldest neighborhoods, click this link to the Downtown Tucson Partnership website.
+For more information about some of Tucson’s oldest neighborhoods and Tucson Fun things to do this weekend, click this link to the Downtown Tucson Partnership website.

 That’s it!
-Those are our best picks for Tucson fun things to do this weekend.
+Those are OUR best picks for Tucson fun things to do.
 Of course there are lots of other great places and you will have a different list so PLEASE offer your suggestions below.
 We’d love to hear from you so enter your suggestions below for an even longer and more complete list of the best things to do in Tucson for everyone!